FrazerJHogg/neural_networks_from_scratch/glossary.md

 * **Parameters** : The weights and biases of a neural network.

 * **Partial derivative** : Is a way of measuring each independent input's impact on a function's output, when the function has multiple inputs.
+Partial derivatives can be denoted with _∂_

 * **Preprocess** : Converting 'raw' data into numeric form using function such as 'normalisation' and 'scaling'